 Accelerating research toward treatments

 - Clinical Trial Readiness.
 We invest in projects and infrastructure to advance clinical trial readiness.
 Priorities include the Clinical Trial Research Network; industry collaborative workshops to speed up development of genetic testing, biomarkers, natural histories, and imaging markers; and programs to develop “trial ready” patient communities.

 - Research Funding.
 We award grants to the best basic research to drive understanding of the disease, identify therapeutic targets, and develop the tools needed to translate discoveries into treatments.

 - International Research Congress (IRC).
 We host the world's premier platform on FSHD research every year to promote rapid communication of research advances, encourage collaborations, and set research priorities for the future.

 Activating and empowering our stakeholders

 - Strengthening communities.
 We bring patients and families together to support one another and share knowledge.
 We train and empower volunteer leaders to become effective advocates and fundraisers in their communities.

 - Knowledge is power.
 We publish authoritative news and brochures, and organize meetings to educate patients and families about diagnosis, managing symptoms, and clinical research.
 These include our national chapter program, FSHD Family Day conferences, and a webinar series.

 - No one need face this disease alone.
 We are available to patients and families via phone, email, and social media.
-We connect people to peer counselors and facilitate a thriving community of volunteer-run Facebook groups with thousands of members.
+We connect people through our chapter network and facilitate a thriving community of volunteer-run Facebook groups with thousands of members.